open-policy-agent/gatekeeper/website/docs/audit.md

 All of these events (including `violation_audited`) are marked with the same `audit_id` for a given audit run.

-### Pubsub channel
+### Export violations

-This feature uses publish and subscribe (pubsub) model that allows Gatekeeper to export audit violations over a broker that can be consumed by a subscriber independently.
-Therefore, pubsub violations are not subject to reporting limits.
-Please refer to [this](pubsub.md) guide to configure audit to push violations over a channel.
+This feature allows plugging in different backends that allows Gatekeeper to export audit violations.
+Therefore, violations are not subject to reporting limits.
+Please refer to [this](export.md) guide to configure audit to push violations via this feature.

-Limitations/drawbacks of getting violations using pubsub channel:
+Limitations/drawbacks of exporting violations:

-- There is an inherent risk of messages getting dropped.
-You might not receive all the published violations.
+- There is a risk of messages getting dropped.
+You might not receive all the exported violations.
+This depends on the type of backend you are using for delivery.
+For example, using a network as backend to export violation has the risk of messages getting dropped.
-- Additional dependency on pubsub broker.
+- Additional dependency depending on what is plugged in.
+For example, using pubsub tools to export violations.

 ## Running Audit
 For more details on how to deploy audit and